justin-gill/wa-cli/README.md

 # wa-cli

-wa-cli is a command-line interface tool that allows you to query the Wolfram Alpha Short Answer API directly from your terminal.
+wa-cli is a command line tool for querying the Wolfram Alpha Short Answer and Simple API directly from your terminal.

 ## Features

-- **Configure API Key:** Easily configure your Wolfram Alpha App ID to authenticate API requests.
+- **Text and Graphical Response:** Instant answers from the Wolfram Alpha API, including both text-based and graphical (sixel) outputs.
-- **Query Wolfram Alpha:** Send queries directly to the Wolfram Alpha API and receive detailed responses.
+- **API Key Management:** Easily configure your Wolfram Alpha App ID directly from the command line.
-- **Easy Installation:** Simple installation process to set up the CLI tool on your system.
+- **Cross-Platform Configuration:** Adheres to XDG standards for configuration file locations

 ## Installation